humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 ## For Engineering Leaders

-If you or someone you know is an engineering leader that wants to 10x their team's productivity with AI, we're are forward-deploying with everyone from 6-person startups to 1000-employee public companies to help teams make the culture/process/tech shift to transition to the ai-first coding world.
+If you or someone you know is an engineering leader that wants to 10x their team's productivity with AI, we're forward-deploying with everyone from 6-person startups to 1000-employee public companies to help teams make the culture/process/tech shift to transition to the ai-first coding world.

 ### Thanks